Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/middleware-invocations.md

 ---
 title: 'Middleware Invocations'
-description: 'What Middleware do we have running and how can we optimize usage on XM Cloud.'
+description: 'What Middleware do we have running and how can we optimize usage on SitecoreAI.'
 hasSubPageNav: true
 hasInPageNav: true
 area: ['accelerate']